 - Water saturated PLA needs a higher extrusion temperature

-Dremel Digilab and Hatchbox are among the most popular brands that offer quality and tough PLA filament.
+Dremel Digilab and Hatchbox are among the most popular brands that offer quality and tough PLA filaments.
 If you want to get a PLA 3D filament for your next project, you can purchase it on Amazon.

 #3.
 PVA 3D Printing Filament

 Polyvinyl Alcohol better known as PVA filament is another great 3D filament.
 PVA is a special plastic that is water-soluble.
 This type of filament is based on polyvinyl alcohol, so it has pretty good properties like being non-toxic and biodegradable.
+It is the most popular support material in the market.

 Print Temperature Range: 180°C – 230°C